 – Circulation before cementing (casing on bottom)

-o Simulate with software the expected circulating surface pressure at different rates.
+o Simulate, with software, the expected circulating surface pressure at different rates.
 These values would provide a reference to identify when the hole is conditioned.

-– Placement of cementing fluids
+– The placement of cementing fluids

-o Do not pump any fluid lighter than the mud or with lower viscosity, like Newtonian fluids.
+o Do not pump any fluid lighter than the mud, or with lower viscosity, like Newtonian fluids.
 These fluids would increase the settling of solids and further destabilize the hole.

-o Proper density control of cement slurries is considerably critical within this context, and if not properly done, it can rapidly increase the chances of packing off the annulus.
+o Proper density control of cement slurries is considerably critical within this context, and if not correctly done, it can rapidly increase the chances of packing off the annulus.
 The cement slurry mixed below the designed density is likely to be unstable while the slurry mixed above would likely have shorter gel strength development and thickening time.
 Both effects would make the situation worse.

 o Reduce the u-tube effect and static periods (dropping plugs) while cementing.